 - Hand sanitizing stations are strategically placed throughout the terminal.
 The airport has added 30 more hand sanitizing stations for a total of 40 airport-wide.
 Locations can be found by using keyword “hand sanitizing station” in the search bar on the facility map on our website.

 Our concessionaires are dedicated to providing a safe environment for passengers to purchase food, beverages, and other items during their travel.
 Concessions have made updates to their locations to better protect passengers and employees like installing plexiglass barriers and signage encouraging social distancing in queues.
+Many concessions have partnered with New Orleans Hospitality SAFE, a community of hospitality organizations who prioritize COVID-19 safety and work collectively to keep our guests and workforce healthy, and our economy on the road to recovery.

-Several concessions are open and available for passengers as they travel through MSY.
+Many concessions are open and available for passengers as they travel through MSY.
 For a full list of open concessions and their hours of operation, visit our concessions page.

-Many airlines are taking the following additional steps to ensure passengers can fly healthy:
+Airlines are taking the following additional steps to ensure passengers can fly healthy:

 - Using robust High-Efficiency Particle Filter (HEPA) filtration systems to clean air of contaminants and bacteria.